 This massive, white marble monument was conceived in 1901 by Lord Curzon and built over a 20-year period.
-Designed in a mixture of Italian Renaissance and Saracenic styles, surrounded by extensive, carefully manicured gardens, and preceded by a typically sober statue of Victoria herself, it remains the single greatest symbol of the British Raj.
-Inside the building is an excellent museum of the history of Calcutta (there's a lot to read, but it will really sharpen your
+Designed in a mixture of Italian Renaissance and Saracenic styles, surrounded by extensive, carefully manicured gardens, and preceded by a typically sober statue of Victoria herself, it remains a major symbol of the British Raj as well as that of Kolkata itself.
+Inside the building is an excellent museum of the history of Kolkata (there's a lot to read, but it will

-sense of the British-Bengali relationship) and various Raj-related exhibits, including Queen Victoria's writing desk and piano, Indian miniature paintings, watercolors, and Persian books.
+really sharpen your sense of the British-Bengali relationship) and various Raj-related exhibits, including Queen Victoria's writing desk and piano, Indian miniature paintings, watercolors, and Persian books.
 Cameras and electronic equipment must be left at the entrance.
-In the evenings there's a sound and light show, with narration in English, about Kolkata's history.
+In the evenings there's a sound-and-light show, with narration in English, about Kolkata's history.
+The lawns are used by locals, especially during winter, for family picnics and joyrides on horse-drawn carriages.

 Queen's Way, Kolkata, West Bengal, 700071, India